An equivalence theorem for algebraic and functorial QFT: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Marco Benini for useful discussions and Alastair Grant-Stuart for sharing technical notes which helped us to establish the results in Appendix \ref{app:Lorentzian}.
+We also would like to thank the reviewers for their useful comments which helped us to improve our paper and encouraged us to add Section \ref{sec:twistedFFT}.
 J.M.\ is funded by an EPSRC PhD scholarship (2742043) of the School of Mathematical Sciences at the University of Nottingham.
 A.S.\ was supported by the Royal Society (UK) through a Royal Society University Research Fellowship (URF\textbackslash R\textbackslash 211015) and Enhancement Grants (RF\textbackslash ERE\textbackslash 210053 and RF\textbackslash ERE\textbackslash 231077).